A lot of major life stuff happens when you’re in your 20’s and 30’s. Any of these ring a bell?

 Offering coverage at premiums often significantly less than those for whole life policies, term life insurance is an affordable type of life insurance.
 It provides a death benefit to your beneficiaries when you pass away.
 That money can help them pay for funeral costs, pay off loans, and take care of everyday living expenses.

 With term life, you can choose the length of the time (the term) your policy will be in effect.
-The most common term periods are 10, 15, 20, 25, and 30 years.
-You have the flexibility of selecting a term length that’s realistically long enough to cover you until others won’t be as dependent on you for their financial well-being.
+The available periods are 10, 15, 20, 25, and 30 years.
+You have the flexibility of selecting a length that’s realistically long enough to cover you until others aren’t as dependent on you for their financial well-being.
 The shorter the term, the lower the premium, and you can renew policies before they expire if you want to extend them.

 Regardless of the term length that you choose, term life can provide peace of mind and a financial safety net that’s budget friendly even for young families who have limited resources.